GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidAccount.png)

-*Account is not an accepted Account.
+*Account is not an valid Account.
 Please update to a valid Account.*

 ___
 ![](/images/WCNTraining/Budget/BudgetUpload_InvalidDistrict.png)